Cognoscan/condense_db/query.md

 These allow for checking specific bits, treating the field as a binary array.
 They are only capable of operating on the "Binary" annd "Integer" types.

-Requires that the field have the "bit" property set to true in the document schema.
+Requires that the field have the "bit" field set to true in the document schema.

 | Name          | Description                                                    |
 | --            | --                                                             |